RolandP-droid/Home-Insurance-Sales-Data-Excel-Dashboard-Project/Beginner-Level Data Analysis Projects/Home Insurance Data Analysis/README.md

-# Home Insurance Sales Data Excel Dashboard Project
+# Home Insurance Sales Excel Dashboard Project
 # Disclamer
 The dataset used for this project is an OpenAI generated dataset.
 Information on the dataset are not ***REAL***.
 Data quality of the dataset are ***INCONSISTENT, UNREALISTIC and BOUND TO ERRORS***, if it were to apply in a real-life setting.
 The use of the dataset is for beginner dashboard creation simulation purposes only.
 ## Project Overview